-Indoor plants are underestimated tool that can have a profound effect on a retail space’s ability to deliver an exceptional customer experience.
-As we have often blogged about here at Greener on the Inside, plants tap into humanity’s innate need to be close to nature.
-Retail environments can harness nature’s inherent powers to put people at ease by decorating their space with lush greenery.
+Indoor plants are an underestimated tool that can have a profound effect on a retail space’s ability to deliver an exceptional customer experience.
+Plants tap into humanity’s innate need to be close to nature.
+Retailers can harness nature’s inherent powers to put customers at ease by decorating their space with lush greenery.

-Many studies have shown that the presence of plant life indoors can improve people’s moods and increases human energy levels.
+Many studies have shown that the presence of plant life indoors can improve people’s moods and increase human energy levels.

 The following two extracts from papers written by an American researcher and a British shopping center manager highlight the importance of plants in retail environments:

 “Retailers have long understood the importance of store environment in enhancing the shopping experience.
 The outdoor landscape can be a seamless extension of shop interiors, providing indoor/outdoor continuity for a positive shopping experience.
 Urban forestry can play an important role in business districts.
 Interior plants and landscape may create store interiors more favorable for retail activity.”
 (Ref: “Retail and Urban Nature: Creating a Consumer Habitat”, K.L.Wolf, at the People/Plant Symposium, Amsterdam, 2002).